- Program: Communications

 The following goals will be addressed in the course:

-Analyze the model of communication
+Understand the model of communication

 Define the major components of culture

-Explore cultural awareness
+Explore cultural self-awareness and other-culture awareness

-Analyze how people from other cultures perceive Americans
+Recognize how people from other cultures perceive Americans

 Perform appropriate perception checking skills

-Expand student’s range of nonverbal skills
+Expand student’s range of verbal and nonverbal skills

 Recognize the influence student’s own culture has had on their self concept